nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 Spans accommodating large objects can be also either *scan* or *noscan*.
 Unlike small objects, large objects do not vary by span class: *scan* spans are always 0, and *noscan* spans are always 1.

+When a large object is allocated, for example a slice with 1 million large structs, the kernel does not immediately commit physical memory.
+Instead, it reserves virtual address space for the allocation.
+Physical pages are only allocated when the program first writes to that region.
+This behavior is a result of the [demand paging](#demand-paging) mechanism.

 ## Stack Management

 As discussed in the [Go Scheduler](https://nghiant3223.github.io/2025/04/15/go-scheduler.html) post, both Go runtime code and user code run on threads managed by the operating system.